Pronouns do not work that way in Japanese

 Anne might appear to be a fashionable modern girl, but inside they're actually the most straightforward one in BAE.
 As a child, they were oppressed by their strict, old-fashioned mother.
 At the moment, Anne is determined to be honest about their own sensitivity.
 Anne now works part-time as a club hostess, making good use of their beauty.

-Aoi's profile is written in a way that (to my ear) uses his name awkwardly often and only uses pronouns when completely necessary, as opposed to the much more naturally flowing use of Anne's name and pronoun reference.
-(Again: Aoi being trans is, to me, obviously meant to be a secret that the general public don't know about him.
-It is easy to write this sounding natural in Japanese; it is less so in English.)
+Aoi's profile is written in a way that (to my ear) uses his name awkwardly often and only uses pronouns when completely necessary (note how they never use a pronoun in a sentence without using his name first), as opposed to the much more naturally flowing use of Anne's name and pronoun reference.
+It is very easy to write this sounding natural in Japanese; it is less so in English.
+(The fact that it's far easier to hide someone's gender in Japanese without drawing attention to the fact that their gender is unknown is a problem that Japanese media translations have struggled with forever.)